BlueTeleco/pre-message/README.md

 ## Usage

-After compilation the project will be compiled in the target directory.
+After compilation the project will be found in the target directory.
 To run use the java runtime environment.
 Java should be 9 or greater.
 It is necessary to add the `java.xml.bind` module.

     $ java --add-modules java.xml.bind -jar target/uberjar/pre-message-0.1.0-standalone.jar [args]

-## Options

-...

-## Examples

-...

-### Bugs

-...
+It will open the server in the 8080 port.

 ## License